 While 4-H programs of the past have focused on�agriculture and farming, today’s 4-H programs are more diverse, exposing kids to concepts in science, engineering, technology, citizenship and healthy lifestyles.
 Club members may also learn about higher education opportunities and even be eligible for scholarships given by the�WVU�Extension Service.

-According to Brent Clark, WVU Extension Service’s 4-H Youth Development interim program director, 4-H is an opportunity for youths in the Mountain State to join an organization that is leading the way in positive youth development and leadership.
+According to Brent Clark, WVU Extension Service’s 4-H Youth Development program director, 4-H is an opportunity for those in the Mountain State to join an organization that is helping to empower youths to become true leaders within their communities.